 LC Not Quite Gluten-Free Note

-Yes, this cornbread-y, pancake-y, biscuit-y is relatively low in gluten, though not at all gluten-free.
-It still contains spelt, a strain of wheat that’s actually tolerable by some, though not all, who suffer from gluten intolerance.
-If you’ve not yet acquainted yourself with this lovely, nutty little flour, it’s worth considering, though natch, not if you suffer from severe gluten intolerance or allergies.
+Yes, this cornbread-y, pancake-y, biscuit-y breakfast thing is relatively low in gluten, though it’s not quite gluten-free.
+It still contains spelt, a strain of wheat that’s tolerated by some, though not all, who suffer from gluten intolerance.
+If you’ve not yet acquainted yourself with the lovely, nutty little flour that’s milled from spelt, it’s worth considering–though not if you suffer from severe gluten intolerance or allergies.

 - Quick Glance